gillianbc/javabrains-microservices/README.md

 The port is configure in `application.properties` - by default it is 8080.

 If you're calling another API and unmarshalling using RestTemplate, make sure your target class has the default constructor.

+We can use RestTemplate to call another API.
 As we don't want to create a new RestTemplate every time, we can annotate a method that returns us a new RestTemplate with `@Bean`

+Note that RestTemplate is deprecated.
+We should use WebClient which is asynchcronous.

 ```